The most important aspect of making a sale is also a major weakness of every salesperson. Asking questions.

-There’s a secret to creating and asking the right type of Power Question.
-Ask a question that makes the prospect think about me and my business, and respond in terms of them and their business.
+There’s a secret to creating and asking the right type of power question.
+Ask a question that makes the prospect atop and think about them and their business, and respond in terms of me and my business.

 Here’s some good examples:

 If your husband died, how would the house payments be made?
 How would the children go to college?

 If your most important customer called right now, how would you get the message?